Math Pathways & Pitfalls: Place Value and Whole Number Operations with Algebra Readiness—Lessons and Teaching Manual, Grade 2-3

 - Provide students with guided and independent practice.

 - Prevent common pitfalls on homework and standardized assessments.

 This all-in-one book contains everything a teacher needs to teach Math Pathways & Pitfalls with ease and success, including:

 - Teaching manual

-- DVD video footage of Math Pathways & Pitfalls in action
+- Videos of Math Pathways & Pitfalls in action

-- CD with black line masters of student handouts, classroom quizzes, answer keys, and resources
+- Black line masters of student handouts, classroom quizzes, answer keys, and resources

 - Discussion Builders classroom poster